Rau-N/DomainSentinel/README.md

             - domain-sentinel@file
     ```

-    - This configuration ensures that the `domain-sentinel` can analyze and intervene in the whole network traffic passing through the traefik proxy.
+    - This configuration ensures that the `domain-sentinel` middleware can analyze and intervene in the whole network traffic passing through the traefik proxy.

-Step 5: **Restart Traefik**
+Step 4: **Restart Traefik**

 1. Start or restart traefik to load the plugin and apply the new configuration